-Greece: Concession of Kavala underground gas storage21.
-August 2020. / SEE Energy News
+Greece: Concession of Kavala underground gas storage, SEE Energy News

 Underground natural gas storage facility in the almost depleted natural gas field South Kavala is on a tender for the concession for the use, development and operation.
 This tender is expected to attract offers from two or maybe three bidders, according to experts.